shrikeh/ansible-github-deploy-key/README.md

     mode: 0600
 ```

 However, this is also available as a preset task, controlled by setting `github_deploy_create_host_key` to truthy.
-It will then create the private key and populate the variable `github_deploy_ssh_private_key_path` with the path to the file.
+It will then create the private key in a temporary directory and populate the variable `github_deploy_ssh_private_key_path` with the path to the file.

 You can then later use Ansible's [git] module to deploy your code and then revoke the key afterwards: